JianGuoZhou3/lncRNA_BC/README.md

 # lncRNA_BC

-#ABSTRACT
+## ABSTRACT
 It is a repository that contains information about my master's project.
 The main topic is lincRNA as biomarkers in breast cancer.
 The main objective is to identificate lincRNA biomarkers by transcriptome analysis

-#INTRODUCTION
+## INTRODUCTION

 This repository is divided into 2 kinds of analysis:

-1.- Transcriptome Analysis
+1. Transcriptome Analysis
-2.- Exome Analysis
+2. Exome Analysis

 Transcriptome Analysis is for identification of lincRNA over or sub expressed in breast cancer patients who didn't response to neoadjuvant chemotherapy treatment.
 The main objective for this analysis is to identify the association of this lincRNA with coding genes and how they are involved in chemoresistance mechanisms